 The Division of Information Technology (DoIT) is hosting a full-day workshop for UW–Madison IT leaders.
 Service owners and leaders from both distributed IT and central services teams will come together to discuss topics related to Zero Trust and the Smart Access program.

 We have recently identified a Zoom phishing scam targeting UW–Madison employees.
 The phish is a scam email purporting to be a Zoom meeting invitation.
-A promised pay raise lures the victim into clicking a link …
+A promised pay raise lures the victim into clicking a link that downloads a program.
+The program is a legitimate remote access tool used in IT, but scammers can also use …

 Spring and summer bring road trips and perhaps even vacations abroad.
 But do you know how to keep your devices safe while traveling?
 Get tips from the Cybersecurity Team to stay safe during your prep, on your trip, and when you return.